ElliotKillick/windows-vs-linux-loader-architecture/README.md

         - Beyond that, its implementation can technically be anything, but on modern systems a stack is implemented by adding and subtracting to a stack pointer register
     - Also referred to as block scope or automatic storage duration

 All other lifetimes occur as a result of these three lifetimes.
-For instance, heap lifetimes inherit from these three types of lifetime because one of them must keep a reference to a given heap allocation within its scope.
+For instance, heap allocation lifetimes inherit from these three types of lifetime because one of them must keep a reference to a given heap allocation within its scope.
 Thread-local data is just stack memory with the lifetime of the entire stack.
-Abstracting further, it could be said that the stack lifetime is the parent of all lifetimes because references to threads, in a multithreaded application, are stored in the stack or are indirectly referenced by the stack, outside of remotely spawned threads by the outside environment.
-These three points, though, define the optimal level of abstraction for modern user-mode processes.
+Abstracting further, it could be said that the stack lifetime of the main thread is the parent of all lifetimes, especially in a single-threaded application, but also in a multithreaded application because references to threads are stored in the stack or are indirectly referenced by the stack, excluding threads remotely spawned by the outside environment.
+These three points, though, define the optimal level of abstraction for defining lifetime as it relates to modern user-mode processes.

 ## Comparing OS Library Loading Locations